yanarp/yanarp/README.md

 - 🌱 I’m currently learning how to make machine learning work in the real world!
 - 👯 I’m looking to collaborate on building application on GPT-3
 - 🤔 I’m looking for help with GPT-3
-- 💬 Ask me about machine learning, deep learning, and systems for learning from data at scale.
+- 💬 Ask me about large scale applications, distributed systems etc.